fercostacastro/isdi-bootcamp-202402/staff/fernando-costa/project/doc/README.md

 ### Use Cases

+- choose a type of WOD (Benchmarks, normal WOD, Strength and Endurance)
-- generate a random WOD for 1 hour (including warm-up, exercises and streching)
+- start a random WOD for 1 hour (including warm-up, exercises and streching)
-- user can select the type of WOD (5 buttons)
-- WOD's can be: benchmarks, WOD, WOD-upper body, WOD-lower body and Endurance
+- mark WOD done
-- register the results on the same page: number of reps and time
+- register the results (number of reps and time by exercise of WOD)
+- list stats (list of WOD results ordered by date descendant)

 ### UI Design